jowo-io/next-auth-nostr-provider/README.md

 ### Tertiary

 - decide on terminology (avatar or image or picture)
-- add more example repos. e.g. redis, prisma
+- add more example repos. e.g. prisma, custom login pages
 - add readme
 - add spinner to Loading component
 - open PR on `next-auth`
 - support multiple file types for avatar and qr
+- make the `storage.update` method optional

 ### Readme